joewaine/dents/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 = 1.9.8 - 2017/04/17 =
 * Update: Remove default font-size of Title
-* Fix: Sort by functionality doesn't work correctly with "Simple Custom Post Order" plugin active
+* Fix: "Sort by" feature always returns a same order, when the "Simple Custom Post Order" plugin is in used
 * Fix: View output doesn't appear correctly in page created by OptimizePress plugin

 = 1.9.7 - 2017/03/28 =